simshaun/NodeSwap/README.md

 # NodeSwap

-NodeSwap is a Windows-based version manager for [Node.js](https://nodejs.org/).
+NodeSwap is a version manager for [Node.js](https://nodejs.org/), similar to NVM.
+Built for Windows.

 ## Installing and Updating